Tojikan/znz-roll20/docs/p0-rolls.md

 ## The Gambit Roll System ##

 As most Tabletop RPGs, ZnZ uses dice rolls to determine the outcome of actions.
-The Gambit Roll system allows you to improve the results of your roll by *gambling resources*.
+The Gambit Roll system allows you to improve the results of your roll by *spending resources*.
   <br/><br/>

-### Rolls ###
+### Basic Rolls ###

 In this game, the primary dice roll is the **D10** (10-sided dice).
 When the player attempts an action, they roll their dice and then add any bonuses, modifiers, or penalties that affect the roll.